Typescript Switch case tutorial with examples

 holiday

-String and case statements accept variables and data of string type.
+Strings and case statements accept variables and data of string type.
+The value type should be a primitive string, not the global object String type.

-Important points In the below example
+Important points in the example below.

-- each case has a break statement to exit from the loop
+• Each case has a break statement to exit from the loop.

 class SwitchExample {